Acupuncture effective on many points

 What can acupuncture mean?

-Acupuncture can be used as support for hay fever symptoms to reduce the unpleasant symptoms, but sometimes it also has an effect on sensitivity to pollen and grasses.
+Acupuncture can be used as a support for hay fever symptoms to reduce the unpleasant symptoms, but sometimes also has an effect on sensitivity to pollen and grasses.
 Considering acupuncture?
 A well-trained NVA acupuncturist can work with you to find an approach that suits you.

 In addition to treatments, there are also simple things you can do yourself to limit the impact of pollen:

-• Check here for our acupressure tips.
+• Check out our acupressure tips here.

 • Regularly change your pillowcase.